hoffmangroup/segway/doc/segway.rst

 The workflow
 ============
-Segway accomplishes three major tasks from a single command-line.
+Segway accomplishes four major tasks from a single command-line.
 It--

   1. **generates** an unsupervised segmentation model and initial parameters appropriate for this data;